meganz/MEGAcmd/UserGuide.md

   -s ID|localpath stops(pauses) a synchronization
   -r ID|localpath resumes a synchronization --path-display-size=N  Use a fixed size of N characters for paths

+Syncs are associated with your Session, so logging out will cancel them.
 </pre>

 ### thumbnail